-In areas where base-rich water occurs in more nutrient rich conditions, tall species-rich fen may develop, e.g. the Broads fens.
+In areas where base-rich water occurs in more nutrient rich conditions, tall species-rich fen may develop, eg the Broads fens.
 These fens are typified by the presence of common reed Phragmites australis, large sedges, yellow loosestrife Lysimachia vulgaris, hemp agrimony Eupatorium cannabinum, and some scarcer species such as greater water parsnip Sium latifoilum, cowbane Cicuta virosa, and saw sedge Cladium mariscus.
-They are often a later successional stage of 'swamp', an early successional fen type characterised by more-or-less permanent standing water and often dominated by sedges, reed or reed mace Typha spp.
+They are often a later successional stage of 'swamp', an early successional fen type characterised by more-or -less permanent standing water and often dominated by sedges, reed or reedmace.

 Fen meadow vegetation develops in various situations, sometimes as a result of regular cutting or grazing of tall-herb fen, but also around the drier margins of wetter fen types, and in drained ex-fen sites.
-It tends to be associated with slightly lower summer water tables than 'true' fen (although this is not always the case) and consequently has a greater representation of grassland plants amongst the wetland species.
+It tends to be associated with slightly lower summer water tables than 'true' fen (although this is not always the case) and consequently has a greater representation of grassland plants in among wetland species.

 Lowland fen is found across England, from sea level up into the hills.
-Certain types of fen are restricted to parts of the country where the necessary environmental conditions occur; for example, alkaline fens are limited to areas with low-nutrient calcium-rich groundwater, and basin fens with floating acidic rafts tend to occur in hummocky, often post-glacial, landscapes.
-Although the estimated area of lowland fen in England is 25,785 ha5, certain types of fen are now extremely rare, for example, there is now less than 50 ha of black bog-rush - blunt-flowered rush fen (one of the most species-rich fen types) remaining in England (Tratt et al, 2013).
-In general, fens of low nutrient and very wet conditions are now much less common than those of high nutrient situations in the lowlands, and most of those that remain are threatened with nutrient enrichment.
-It is these low nutrient fens that support many of the most valued and threatened species.
+Certain types of fen are restricted to parts of the country where the necessary environmental conditions occur; for example, base-rich low nutrient fens are limited to areas with calcium-rich groundwater, and basin fens with floating acidic rafts tend to occur in hummocky, often post-glacial, landscapes.
+The estimated area of lowland fen in England is 25,785 ha19.